stevenalexander/vagrant-ubuntu-14-puppet-dropwizard/README.md

 ```

 On the version of ubuntu box I had the java module failed due to missing dependencies and needed to run 'sudo apt-get update' to find them.
 I added this to the vagrant script using a shell provisioner, though a better solution would be either run in puppet before java class or directly include all packages.

+I have created a custom module, dropwizard_service, to copy the dropwizard jar and config to the server, setup a simple service daemon and start up or restart the service.

+TODO:
+- Copy files
+- Setup service
+- restart service on provision

+It would be better to package the jar into a rpm or deb and install that way, and use hieradata to template and setup the config file.

 ## Notes